Hood River, Oregon: Arts and culture

-Situated against a backdrop of the spectacular Cascade Mountains and the Columbia River Gorge National Scenic Area, Hood River has become home to a notable concentration of visual and performing artists, writers, design professionals, business creatives, and culinary establishments.
-In 2018, Hood River was listed as the number four small city in the "Arts Vibrancy Index", released by the National Center for Arts Research at Southern Methodist University.
+Hood River has become home to a notable concentration of visual and performing artists, writers, design professionals, business creatives, and culinary establishments.
+On 2018, Hood River was listed as the number four small city in the "Arts Vibrancy Index", released by the National Center for Arts Research at Southern Methodist University.

 Among the arts organizations in the city is the Performing Arts Initiative, a non-profit group founded in 2016 with the goal of building a performing arts center in the Columbia River Gorge.
 The group's chair, Mark Steighner, was the musical director of Hood River Valley High School before retiring to head the PAI.

 Also based in Hood River is the Columbia Gorge Orchestra Association (CGOA), a non-profit organization that includes six ensembles.
 The CGOA initially consisted solely of the Mid-Columbia Sinfonietta, which began performing in 1977 in conjunction with the Chamber Music Society of Oregon.
 The association was formed in 2004, adding two choirs, a jazz collective, a string quartet, and a theater group throughout the next ten years.